kshitijkale/Evo-Agent-Engine/README.md

 # Evo-Agent-Engine
 Evo-Agent Engine applies GEPA to treat the App World agent's instructions as a digital genome.
 Success parameters are a fitness function, guiding genetic selection to breed superior agent versions.
 This results in an autonomously adapting and , achieving maximum performance through simulated evolution.
-Overview
-Sure — here’s the final, clean, professional **README.md** version formatted properly in Markdown:

----

-# AppWorld + GEPA Autonomous Agent

-This repository contains an autonomous agent that uses **DSPy** and **GEPA** to complete tasks in the **AppWorld** environment.
-The agent autonomously generates and executes Python code to solve realistic multi-step digital tasks using simulated app APIs.

----

 ## Overview